 American Academy of Pediatrics et al v.
 Lungren et al (1997) 16 Cal.4th 307

-Parents/guardians of children are welcome partners in improving the school attendance of their children.
-Trust and collaboration should be the objective in communicating and interacting with parents about school attendance problems.
+Parents/guardians/caregivers of children are welcomed partners in improving the school attendance of their children.
+Trust and collaboration should be the objective in communicating and interacting with parents/guardians/caregivers about school attendance problems.
 The Supervisor of Attendance and other staff responsible for supervising attendance shall use appropriate formal and informal school attendance notifications and shall facilitate open, honest, and blame-free discussions about school attendance before designating students as "habitual truants."

 School attendance is a community concern, and the Supervisor of Attendance must collaborate with all appropriate agencies, including law enforcement agencies, as partners in the SARB process to meet the special needs of pupils with school attendance or school behavior problems.
-(EC 48262, 48263, 48291)
+(EC 48262, 48263, 48291, and 48321)

 Duties of the Supervisor of Attendance and/or Assistant Supervisor(s) of Attendance

-The Supervisor of Attendance with any Assistant Supervisor(s) of Attendance shall have the following duties of monitoring attendance, developing strategies for truancy reduction, and coordinating the School Attendance Review Board:
+The Supervisor of Attendance with any Assistant Supervisor(s) of Attendance shall have the following duties of monitoring attendance, developing strategies for truancy reduction, and coordinating the SARB:

-- Act as a resource to school or District staff regarding attendance issues, and provide training, as necessary, related to record keeping for student attendance, early identification of truancy, and data collection for truancy rates, graduation rates, and dropout rates.
+- Act as a resource to school or district staff regarding attendance issues, and provide necessary training related to record keeping for student attendance, early identification of truancy and chronic absenteeism, and data collection for chronic absenteeism rates, truancy rates, graduation rates, and dropout rates.

-- Collect, analyze, and report truancy data, chronic absentee data, graduation-rate data, and dropout data as ongoing activities for appropriate school, District, and county personnel to inform decisions about site-level, District-level, and county-level attendance and behavior interventions
+- Collect, analyze, and report truancy data, chronic absenteeism data, graduation-rate data, and dropout data as ongoing activities for appropriate school, district, and county personnel to inform decisions about site-level, district-level, and county-level attendance and behavior interventions.

-- Maintain data on the successful transfer of students from and to alternative school programs, charter schools, and other schools in the District.
+- Maintain data on the successful transfer of students to and from alternative school programs, charter schools, and other schools in the district and out of the district.

-- Provide an opportunity for parents or guardians to challenge the accuracy of attendance records that could impact the determination of grades, CalWORKS benefits, or involuntary transfers (EC 49070).
+- As the designee of the district superintendent, provide an opportunity for parents/guardians/caregivers to challenge the accuracy of attendance records that could impact the determination of grades, attendance awards, or involuntary transfers.
+(EC 49070)

-- For students in private schools, verify that the students’ private schools have filed Private School Affidavits with the State Superintendent of Public Instruction.
-If a complaint or referral has been submitted regarding the attendance of a minor in a school that has filed a Private School Affidavit, investigate the case by analyzing the student’s private school attendance register.
+- For students in private schools, verify that the students’ private schools have filed Private School Affidavits with the SSPI.
+If a complaint or referral has been submitted regarding the attendance of a minor in a school that has filed a Private School Affidavit, investigate the case to determine compliance with compulsory attendance laws.
 If the private school attendance record is not available or does not show regular school attendance during the days that the private school is maintained during the year, the student shall be referred to the SARB to determine the disposition of the case.
-(EC 48290, 48222, 48223, 48290, 48291)
+(EC 48222, 48223, 48290, and 48291)

-- Coordinate truancy-prevention strategies based on the early identification of truancy, such as prompt notification of absences in the parents’ native language, selective approval of work permits, assignments of weekend school instruction, and counseling for truants.
+- Coordinate truancy-prevention and chronic absenteeism-prevention strategies based on the early identification of truancy or chronic absenteeism, such as prompt notification of absences in the parents’ native language, selective approval of work permits, assignments of weekend school instruction, and counseling for truants or chronic absentees.

 - Maintain an inventory of local alternative educational programs and community resources, and employ those programs and resources to meet the differential needs of students with school attendance or school behavior problems.
-Inform parents/guardians of truant students about alternative educational programs in the District to which the student may be assigned.
+Inform parents/guardians/caregivers of truant students about alternative educational programs in the district to which the student may be assigned.
 (EC 48322)

 - Encourage and coordinate the adoption of attendance-incentive programs at school sites and in individual classrooms that reward and celebrate good attendance and significant improvements in attendance.

-- Coordinate site-level Student Success Teams (SSTs) or School Attendance Review Teams (SARTs) to reduce truancy and collect data on the outcomes of those meetings at each grade level.
+- Coordinate site-level Student Success Teams or School Attendance Review Teams to reduce truancy and collect data on the outcomes of those meetings at each grade level.

 - Ensure that SARB meetings maintain high expectations for all students, and ensure that families and youth are involved in selecting resources and services.

 - Refer students with attendance or behavior problems that cannot be resolved by the SARB to the appropriate agency, including law enforcement agencies when necessary.
-Also, refer parents or guardians who continually and willfully fail to respond to SARB directives or services provided to the appropriate agencies, including law enforcement agencies.
+Also, refer parents/guardians/caregivers who continually and willfully fail to respond to SARB directives or services provided to the appropriate agencies, including law enforcement agencies.
 (EC 48290)

 - Develop and submit follow-up reports to the SARB on all directives and agreements made at the SARB meetings, especially student agreements to attend school or improve school behavior.

-- Use age-appropriate habitual-truancy petitions to the courts when necessary, such as petitions to suspend or delay the driving privilege for students from thirteen to eighteen years of age.
-(Vehicle Code 13202.7)
+- Consider use of age-appropriate habitual-truancy petitions to the courts when necessary and allowed in the county, such as petitions to suspend or delay the driving privilege for students from thirteen to eighteen years of age.
+(Vehicle Code Section 13202.7)